marcduiker/marcduiker.github.io/_posts/2022-11-02-one-year-at-ably.md

 What I've learned over the last year is that content creation is just a small part of the bigger picture when working in DevRel.
 Content distribution is just as important.
 If I write a great blog post but hardly anyone will read it, then writing it has been a waste of my time.
 I'm spending more time these days on the distribution part, to make sure the content gets the proper exposure across various channels.
 It's not a part I particularly like, but it needs to be done, and I do appreciate the new insights it gives me.

 Reflecting on the content, the engagement, and analyzing the performance (visits, session duration, sign-ups etc) is even more important.
 If a content piece is not resulting in (enough) sign-ups, then we investigate why, change the content, or use a different approach for future pieces.
 We're measuring several aspects for a couple of months now and it still feels like we're at the beginning of understanding the numbers.
 It's certainly an area that interests me, and where I want to improve the predictability of my work.
 Being in DevRel means that you're constantly learning, measuring, and tweaking.
 And that's what I love about it.

+## Communication & Relationships

+So far, it looks like this is all a one-person-show, but it's far from that.

+I depend on:

+- My DevRel and content team colleagues, who help me review the content I create.
+- Our community manager, who informs me of CfPs, sponsoring opportunities, and new questions on Discord and social media.
+- Our content marketing team, to provide me with insights on keyword research and content performance.
+- Our product team, to keep me up to date with the latest product features and changes.
+- My managers, to provide me with valuable feedback about my work, so I can keep improving.

+The *relations* part of DevRel is really crucial.
+In order to have a good relation with your developer audience, you also need to have a good relation with your team members, Marketing, Product, Documentation, Engineering, and Customer Support.
+Establishing and growing these relations take time.
+New people join the company and others leave, it's an ever changing environment.
+It can be tiring and challenging at times, but once the relationship is there, it feels good to work together to achieve a common goal.

 ## Anything that could be improved?